 Course may be repeated as needed (additional tuition but no additional materials fee charged).
 Participation in class does not automatically qualify a student to receive the Advanced Certificate Award.
 Instructor will determine when each student has achieved the competency and skill level sufficient to have earned the Advanced Certificate Award.

-2 mtgs: Fri & Sa Aug 27 & 28 6:30-9:30pm Fri 9am-4pm Sa (1 hr lunch) CSUDH ERC A-115 (One student per computer) \$160
+Anissa Barton-Thompson 2 mtgs: Fri & Sa Jul 14 & 15 6:30-9:30pm Fri 9am-4pm Sa (1 hr lunch) CSUDH rm TBA (One student per computer) \$160 Pre-Registration Required